36890641/PortforlioProjects/README.md

 ### Module: Database Views: Introduction

--- Get the net_invoice_sales amount using the CTE's
+-- Get the net_invoice_sales amount using the CTE's--

 	WITH cte1 AS (
 		SELECT
     		    s.date,